chef-boneyard/oss-repo-standardization-2025/messaging/decommissioning.md

 A "Keep Request" is a request to keep a repository active - in other words, abort the decommission process.
 Since this involves considerable investment on Progress's part, not all requests can be honored.

 The keep request process is as follows.
-Each repo being considered for decommissioning will have a GItHub Issue opened, with a fixed title, and instructions on how to proceed.
+Each repo being considered for decommissioning will have a GitHub Issue opened, with a fixed title, and instructions on how to proceed.
 To request the repo be retained:

  * If you are a GitHub user, "react" with a "thumbs-down" to the issue, and make a comment stating your case
  * Otherwise, use the provided link in the issue to file a request using the alternate request form.